5j9/tsetmc/README.rst

 A Python library to fetch data from http://tsetmc.com.

-Note: The API is provisional and may change rapidly.
+Note: The API is provisional and may change rapidly without deprecation.

 Installation
 ------------